ANALYSIS | Councillors walk out on Rick Chiarelli, the darkest cloud over stormy term | CBC News

 Since the 2019 allegations that he harassed female job applicants and former staff members in bizarre and manipulative ways, many councillors have been frustrated by the limitations of their ability to respond.

-- Analysis: Why some councillors feel the Chiarelli sanctions are 'totally inadequate'

-- New rules to oust councillors after misconduct one step closer to approval

 Council pushed the envelope of what it could do.
-Including the sanctions imposed on Wednesday, council has docked Chiarelli 540 days pay — 90 days for each of the six formal complaints against him, the harshest penalty available.
+Including the sanctions imposed on Wednesday, council has docked Chiarelli 540 days (or about 77 weeks) of pay — 90 days for each of the six formal complaints against him, the harshest penalty available.

 But Chiarelli went nowhere.
-Indeed, he won a moral victory at court when a judicial panel found that council had acted in a biased manner toward him by standing in protest at a public council meeting with him before the integrity commissioner's first report was released.
+He even won a moral victory at court when a judicial panel found that council had acted in a biased manner toward him by standing in protest at a public council meeting before the integrity commissioner's first report was released.

 On Wednesday, she was one of the many councillors who spontaneously did so when Chiarelli began to speak.